New Writing Directory

 NEW-WRITING RADIO UK

 If you're interested in Radio start with the BBC Radio 4 Commissioning guide.
 Get to know the slots/ formats available, their different audiences and flavours.
 To pitch you need a producer behind you.
 Don't just pester BBC in-house producers: try the independents.
-The Radio Independents Group provides a list with contacts.
+AudioUK (formerly Radio Independents Group) provides a list of independent radio producers.
 Alternatively, throw your hat in the BBC Writer's Room for big broadcast opportunities.

 NEW-WRITING THEATRE UK